KaarleJ/fullstack3/README.md

-# fullstackosa3
+# fullstack part 3

-Tässä repositoriossa on osan 3 mukainen ohjelma.
-Linkki [sovellukseen](https://fsphonebook.fly.dev/)
+Thsi repository has a basic fullstack application completed as a part of fullstack part 3.

+Link to the application [sovellukseen](https://fsphonebook.fly.dev/)